enkidevs/curriculum/General/Data Structures and Algorithms/balanced-vs-unbalanced-binary-trees.md

 This is a problem for binary search trees (BSTs) because an ordered linked list is a BST and searching it is linear.
 Thus, a BST has log-time searching *on average*, but a linear-time worst case.

-Solving this problem and guaranteeing that the tree remains more-or-less balanced is one of the main motivations behind more complex BST-like data structures, e.g., AVL trees[1], red-black trees, and others.
+Solving this problem and guaranteeing that the tree remains more-or-less balanced is one of the main motivations behind more complex BST-like data structures, e.g., AVL trees[1], red-black trees[2], and others.

 ---
 ## Revision